 It’s a fact – cats cry at night.
 If you hear a crying cat, it’s okay at first, you put up with it.
 But if anything is repeated enough times it becomes worrying and sometimes slightly annoying.

 You love your cat, but you need to get to the bottom of this.
 Are you doing something wrong?
 Is it in pain?

 Why do cats cry at night and is there any truth in this old superstition?

 Is the superstition true?

 A superstition often starts because of a coincidence.
-The cat crying at night superstition may well have begun because someone died at the exact time that a cat began crying in the street.
-And from that point, a cat crying was perceived to be a bad sign.
+The cat crying at night superstition may well have begun when someone died at the exact time a cat began crying nearby.

 If you look at this logically, cats cry at night outside quite often.
 They might be yowling at another cat or searching for a mate.

 At the time this superstition originated, there were more cats roaming free so it’s hardly surprising that some were heard crying when people died in their beds.

 Many people believe that cats are spiritual and that a cat crying at night has a spiritual meaning.
 I think it’s more likely that a cat crying at night when someone passes away is just a coincidence.